Pakistan vegetable market bomb kills 16, half of them minority Hazaras

 Hazaras have been frequently targeted by Taliban and Islamic State militants and other Sunni Muslim militant groups in both Pakistan and Afghanistan.
 They have been heavily targeted in Afghanistan in attacks claimed by an affiliate of Islamic State.

+Mengal had been detained for three months under maintenance of public order regulations, he said.

+The LeJ has worked both with al Qaeda and Islamic State in Pakistan and has claimed several coordinated attacks in Baluchistan against what it terms Shi’ite heretics.

-Ethnic Baluch separatists are also fighting against what they call the unfair exploitation of their province’s gas and other resources.
+Ethnic Baluch separatists are also battling what they call unfair exploitation of the province’s gas and other resources.

-“This seems to have been sponsored from across the border,” Baluchistan home minister Zia Langove told Reuters, referring to neighbouring Afghanistan.
-“It is aimed to disturb peace, which to a great extent, has been achieved in Baluchistan.”

 In 2013, three bombings killed more than 200 people in Hazara neighbourhoods, prompting security forces to escort Hazara buses to the market.
 The same practice was followed on Friday, but the blast took place in the market.

 “Targeted for their religion by sectarian armed groups, (Hazaras) have suffered many such tragedies over several years.
-Each time there are promises that more will be done to protect them, and each time those promises have failed to materialise,” Amnesty International’s Deputy South Asia Director, Omar Waraich, said in a statement.
+Each time there are promises that more will be done to protect them, and each time those promises have failed to materialise,”

+Omar Waraich, an official of rights group Amnesty International, said in a statement.

-“Prime Minister Imran Khan’s government has made important commitments to protect all religious groups in the country.
-Those commitments must translate now into policies to effectively protect the Hazaras of Quetta, ending more than a decade of bloodshed that has scarred their community.”
+“Prime Minister Imran Khan’s government has made important commitments to protect all religious groups.
+Those commitments must translate now into policies to effectively protect the Hazaras of Quetta, ending more than a decade of bloodshed.”

-Reporting by Gul Yousafzai; Writing by Syed Raza Hassan and Nick Macfie
+Additional reporting by Asif Shahzad Islamabad; Writing by Syed Raza Hassan and Nick Macfie